JillBirchall/travel-landing-page/README.md

 A React landing page for a fictional adventure travel company.

-I chose to use React to create this landing page as I could break down the various sections of this website into smaller components, and re-use these where required.
+I chose to use React to create this landing page as I could break down the various sections of this website into smaller components, and re-use these where required (such as the tour cards).

 I created the logo used for this website as part of a Adobe PhotoShop Daily Creative Challenge I completed in 2020.
 The Behance project can be found here: [Behance Project Link](https://www.behance.net/gallery/99486457/Photoshop-DCC-22nd-June-to-26th-June-2020)

 ## Issues I encountered

 This landing page features alot of photographs and images which can impact performance.
 I needed to resize these to be the smallest file size possible whilst still being high enough quality to look good on the website.

+I wanted to ensure that this website looked good on both desktop and mobile devices, so had to change the layout accordingly.
+I wrote the CSS mobile-first, which had a hamburger menu and a basic column layout for the Destinations and Tour Cards, and scaled this up to use drop-down menus and photo grids for larger screens.

 ## Photographs